IN THE NEWS

 Researchers can't find evidence of gluten sensitivity in people's genes, except for in people with celiac disease.

-The way humans metabolize food is unique to every person and some foods, consumed by many on a daily basis, may be putting you at a higher risk for developing serious health conditions.
-A new, simple DNA test may help change...
+The way humans metabolize food is unique to every person.
+Some foods, consumed by many on a daily basis, may be putting you at a higher risk.

 How do you know if you are gluten-intolerant, or if your stomach issues stem from something else?
 Pauline Chan investigates.